Semrush helps you:

 Now that you have a list of keywords that get searched for, have little competition, AND are likely to turn into buyers, it’s time to set up and optimize your ecommerce site architecture.

-But it’s doubly important for ecommerce sites.
 That’s because your average ecommerce site tends to have significantly more pages than your average blog or local pizza shop website.

 With that many pages, it’s critical that your site architecture makes it easy for users and search engines to find all of your pages.

-The Two “Golden Rules” of ecommerce Site Architecture
+The Two “Golden Rules” of Ecommerce Site Architecture

 There are two important rules to keep in mind when it comes to setting up your ecommerce site’s structure: